mantidproject/mantid/dev-docs/source/CMakeBestPractices.rst

 Tips:

     - Please use this target based approach.
 Do not link the CMake target to variables such as ``${Boost_LIBRARIES}``.
     - Consider whether the dependencies are PUBLIC or PRIVATE.
-If you wrongly specify things as public it add unnecessary dependencies to users of your library.
+If you wrongly specify things as public it adds unnecessary dependencies to users of your library.
     - Please rethink if you are using ``target_include_directories`` to include headers from an external library, as the ``target_link_libraries`` should have already resolved those requirements.

 ================================